-Ok, back from dreaming of my childhood favorite which is not the best for me or my kids.
 Oatmeal is a great food for fiber and some even say it could reduce your cholesterol.
-For me, I know it is a simple pure food that adds nutrition to my family.
+For me, I know it is a simple pure food that adds nutrition to my family especially in cookies.
 Whenever I can I add oatmeal to my cookies so that while I am giving the kids and myself a sweet treat, I am boosting the fiber and nutrition.

 We all know that plain is not always a way to get our kids to eat, but adding the color difference in the white & dark chocolate chips adds fun and sweetness.
 I also always pick dark chocolate but you can pick milk and I would suggest to always pick the mini ones, to keep the fun, but not too much sugar.

 Coconut Flour Adding Sweetness and Boosting Nutrition

 I have been experimenting with Coconut flour as it is gluten and wheat free.
 We are not totally gluten free but again trying to add nutrition and a little fun with a different flavor.
 I made these cookies and took them to a dinner party at a restaurant (the restaurant does not have good desserts but we all like to play trivia there).
 You would have thought I had won a cooking contest and was named baker of the year.
 Everyone commented on how the coconut flour added that little something.

 So I would say my plan succeeded, a little dessert that does not overdue, a little surprise with the coconut flavor, and a lot of extra nutrition even if let’s not forget they are cookies.